Sawyer-Powell/Amble/README.md

    alongside facilities to serialize those notes into a sqlite database from Amble intermediate representation (AIR).
 2. Simple fold evaluation (no lisp integration)
+3. Propagate data updates backwards through notes when editing the results of folds
-3. Lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be used during fold evaluation
+4. Lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be used during fold evaluation
-4. A JSON parser and renderer for AIR
+5. A JSON parser and renderer for AIR
-5. A web library for developing UIs on top of Amble data
+6. A web library for developing UIs on top of Amble data

 ## Project Goals